mkayasth/viralGeneClock--codespaces/README.md

  ```shell
 python3 main.py <input_fasta_file> <reference strain>
 ```
 The <input_fasta_file> comprises the complete set of whole genome sequences (WGS) for the strains you intend to analyze.

-Each strain's FASTA header should be the name of the strain.
+<b>Each strain's FASTA header should be the name of the strain. </b>